 Another modification I made is in the glaze.
 I didn’t want to use pink gelatin for the coloring so Anjali and I decided to experiment with natural pink colors from what we had in our refrigerator.
 As you can expect the go-to natural food color is beets, but we didn’t have that so we experimented with raspberries.
 We mashed the raspberries and added it to the glaze and it turned the glaze a beautiful pale pink color!
 Albeit you do get the raspberries seeds in the glaze, but if you’re okay with that, then raspberries work great for that natural pink colored glaze.

-I really was not in the mood to make sugared rose petals like the recipe called for and instead decided to just decorate the cupcakes with little miniature roses from my garden.
+Decorate the cupcakes with little miniature roses for a natural looking decoration.
 It may not look as professional as the original recipe, but it looks pretty gorgeous to me!

 Don’t have roses?
 Use the fresh raspberries and candied ginger and these cupcakes look just as spectacular!

 Personally I love this cake just as is without the glaze as I found the glaze to be very sweet.
 The cupcake on the other hand is outstanding!
 It’s soft and fluffy and you get this candied ginger in every bite along with a delicate hint of rose essence.
 For sophisticated and delicious cupcakes give this recipe a try!

 with a few modifications